geniusivanrozanov/LibraryAPI/README.md

   "password": "<your password>"
 }
 ```
-You will get token if user is created.
+You will get token if successfully logged in.
 Send `Bearer <your token>` in `Authorization` header in your requests.
 If you use swagger you can can pass it in "Authorize" window (without word "Bearer").

 ### Books